osirismoraes/iris_finalproject/README.md

 ## Creating a scatter plot

 The graphs below show the relationship between the width and length measurements of petals and sepals of each species (see legend).
+It shows all the relationships in pairs and the marginal distributions.

 ```python
 new = df[['species','petallength', 'sepallength', 'petalwidth', 'sepalwidth']]